bintualkassoum/fair-ml-project/README.md

 ## Project Description
 I’m in the process of creating a predictive model using the Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) data set, a tool used to predict offender recidivism.
 By gaining an understanding of COMPAS’ shortcomings, I hope to build an interactive dashboard that sheds light on predictive model bias.

 I wrote a research paper titled “Algorithms in the Criminal Justice System” that touched on this topic and serves as the foundation of this project.
-This paper can be found on my website http://www.bintualkassoum.com
+This paper can be found [here](https://).